Artwork and Poetry ~ by Vivien Steels

 But I can't imagine not writing poetry.
 I am primarily a writer and words are the most natural medium to me with art coming second.
 There is a special drive within me to write down how I see the world around me and how I feel.

-Dreams are important to me and I always have a journal by my bedside so I can write down dreams I remember in the night as often they inspire poems, like 'Dreams of Peace' below, which is an apt theme for our times of war in Iraq, Afghanistan and the ever-present threat of terrorism.
+Dreams are important to me and I always have a journal by my bedside so I can write down dreams I remember in the night as often they inspire poems, like 'Dreams of Peace' below - an apt theme for our times of war in Iraq, Afghanistan, Ukraine and the ever-present threat of terrorism.

 Water forget-me-nots hug the shoreline round rocks.